henry2004y/Ganymede/ulfwaves.md

 * ion-cyclotron resonance with unstable distributions of energetic ring current ions during the recovery phase of magnetic storms
 * during compressions of the day-side magnetopause (???
 Thorne 2013)

 At Earth, EMICWs are typically observed in Pc1 and Pc2 range.
+In the outer radiation belt, the frequency typically ranges between 0.1 to 5 Hz.
 The characteristic fine structure appearance of ‘pearl’ Pc1 waves was attributed to dispersive field-aligned wave packet propagation in the LH ion mode on successive bounces between hemispheres.
 However, this still lacks observation support.
 Spacecraft measurements have shown that EMICW propagation is almost exclusively away from the equator at latitudes greater than about 11◦, with minimal reflection at the ionosphere.

 The preferential region of occurrence of EMIC waves is known to be the afternoon magnetic local time (MLT) sector from ∼12:00 to ∼18:00 MLT in the region near the plasmapause and the plasmaspheric plume.